You own your Data

 If you disclose information to third party providers, whether directly or through us, or grant them permission to collect information about you, then the information you provided and their use of it is governed by their privacy policies.
 You should evaluate the practices of third party providers before deciding to use their services.
 We are not responsible for the privacy practices of third party providers.
 We may present links in a format that enables us to keep track of whether these links have been followed and whether any action has been taken by you on a third party website.

-You can opt-out of any communications
+You can opt-out and be forgotten

 We may send product information, service updates and other notifications to you via email.
 Where appropriate, emails will contain clear and obvious instructions describing how you can opt out of the mailing list.